ALFREDO ARREGUÍN 1935 - 2023

 Arreguín’s vibrant patterned work has long been inspired by his love of animals, his Mexican heritage, and his admiration of Frida Kahlo and others.

 Arreguín came to Seattle from Morelia, Michoacán, Mexico in 1956.
 After completing his studies at the University of Washington in 1969 he became a seminal artist in the Seattle art world, opening doors for many Hispanic and Latino artists.
-His work is featured in the Smithsonian Museum of American Art and numerous other museums.
-He passed away in 2023 at 88 years of age.
+His work is featured in the Smithsonian Museum of American Art as well as the Seattle Art Museum and numerous other museums.

 Click image to enlarge, see sizes, and to purchase.